 BAM!
 Mom of the century.
 Suddenly, the boys were freaking stoked to hop into bed at night.
 That was such a giant success, I started mulling over the idea of lighting as an alarm clock for kids.
 That’s when our ongoing sponsor Best Buy brought up the idea of the Philips Hue lighting system.

-The promo image they sent over was pretty enticing.
 I started picturing a whole house full of multicolor smart lighting.
 I could arrange the bar lights to gently illuminate just after I get the kids in bed, then ease my way into my regular Netflix-watching position with some mood lighting and a glass of wine.
 Oooooooh yeah.

 Using the Philips Hue as an Alarm Clock for Kids